sassoftware/viya4-iac-azure/docs/user/DockerUsage.md

 ## Modify Cloud Resources

-After provisioning the infrastructure if further changes were to be made then update the variable and desired value in `terraform.tfvars` and run the Docker image `viya4-iac-azure` with Terraform `apply` command with `-auto-approve` option again
+After provisioning the infrastructure if further changes were to be made then update corresponding variables with desired values in `terraform.tfvars` and run the Docker image `viya4-iac-azure` with the `apply` command and `-auto-approve` option again

 ```bash
 docker run --rm --group-add root \